 Color in UI Design: A (Practical) Framework

-Being pretty self-taught as far as UI design goes, I’ve always wondered why so many articles and books talk about color theory and palettes.
+Being pretty self-taught as far as UI design goes, I’ve always wondered why so many articles and books talk about color theory and color palettes.
 In my experience, using a “split complementary palette” is about 0% predictive of me making nice-looking designs.

 I have another word for that sort of thing: useless.

 So if color theory doesn’t provide a solid basis for color in UI design, what does?

 Let me throw an opinion at ya’: color modifications.
 It’s the tweaking of color that counts, not the picking of them from the color theory hat.

 Or, said another way: The fundamental skill of coloring interface designs is being able to modify one base color into many different variations.

 I know this sounds a little odd.
 Hear me out.
 I’m going to give you a framework for adjusting color in your UI designs.

 - Allow you to modify one theme color for basically any purpose in your UI (this is hugely powerful, and, as we’ll see, what apps like facebook are already doing)

 - Help you to predict what color changes will look good

 - Make color seem less subjective (“subjective” is often a word for “I haven’t figured out how it works” — and it’s a word you hear a ton when folks talk about color)